serinryu/secondbrain/docs/01-System Level Architecture/04-Integrating-Frontend-and-Backend.md

 To sum up, these are the methods to avoid CORS problems.

-1. Environment separation during development: In the development stage, the frontend and backend can be run on separate development servers.
+1. **Bundle together under one domain** : In the development stage, the frontend and backend can be run on separate development servers.
 During deployment, they can be bundled together under **one domain or subdomain**, effectively avoiding CORS issues.
 2. **CORS middleware configuration**: By setting up CORS-related configurations on the backend server, it is possible to allow requests from different origins.
 This enables the frontend to directly send requests to the backend.
 3. **Proxy Server**